Ads Management

 Your Action Plan:

 1. Audit your Match Types.
 Are you 100% Exact?
-You are missing volume.
+You may be missing volume.

-2. Test a Broad Match campaign with tCPA bidding.
+2. Test Broad Match with Smart Bidding in a controlled experiment.

 3. Review Negative Keywords.
 You need a strong wall to keep Broad Match focused.